rundsk/dsk/README.md

 ## Abstract

 Using the Design System Kit (DSK) you quickly define and organize design documentation into a browsable and live-searchable design system.
 Hierachies are established using plain simple directories.
-Easily create documentation by adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file.
+Documentation is created by just adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk.png)